Sophia Durant: Career

-In 1782, after Emistisiguo, a leader of the Upper Creeks was killed, Alexander ascended as the Isti Acagagi Tlucco (Great Beloved Man) for the Creek Confederacy.
-Traditionally, Upper Creeks lived in the territory surrounding the Coosa and Tallapoosa Rivers and the Lower Creeks congregated in the territories between the Flint and Chattahoochee Rivers.
+In 1782, after Emistisiguo, a leader of the Upper Creeks, was killed, Alexander ascended as the Isti Acagagi Tlucco (Great Beloved Man) for the Creek Confederacy.
+Traditionally, Upper Creeks lived in the territory surrounding the Coosa and Tallapoosa Rivers, and the Lower Creeks congregated in the territories between the Flint and Chattahoochee Rivers.
 From 1783, the British recognized him as the primary spokesman for the Creek Confederacy.
-That year, the Durants established a cattle plantation between the Alabama and Escambia Rivers with Alexander south of Little Tallasee in the Tensaw district with forty slaves.
+That year, the Durants established a cattle plantation between the Alabama and Escambia Rivers with Alexander south of Little Tallasee in the Tensaw district with forty enslaved people.
 It was the first plantation created by Muscogee people in the Little River Community.
-The location was chosen not only to facilitate trade with Florida but also because traditionally fields in the communal territory were reserved for agricultural crops.
+The location was chosen not only to facilitate trade with Florida but also because traditionally fields in the communal territory were reserved for crops.
 The location provided ample grazing lands as well as access to grains in Mobile or Pensacola.
-The community which developed around their cattle plantation included various families linked to the matrilineage of Sehoy Marchand through birth or marriage, such as Bailey, Cornells, Durant, Francis, McGirth, McPherson, Milfort, Moniac, Stiggins, Tate, and Weatherford.
-Most of these were intermarried with other mixed-race European-Native families, for example Sehoy III married Adam Tate, and then later Charles Weatherford, of mixed Scottish and Native descent.
+The community that developed around their cattle plantation included various families linked to the matrilineage of Sehoy Marchand through birth or marriage, such as Bailey, Cornells, Durant, Francis, McGirth, McPherson, Milfort, Moniac, Stiggins, Tate, and Weatherford.
+Most of these intermarried with other mixed-race European-Native families, for example, Sehoy III married Adam Tate, and then later Charles Weatherford, of mixed Scottish and Native descent.

 In 1784, Alexander secured Spanish protection for the Muscogee, signing a treaty at Pensacola which dampened Georgia's encroachment on Creek claims to three million acres of land.
-The Spanish agreed to recognize their rights to lands in Florida.
+The Spanish agreed to recognize their rights to land in Florida.
 The treaty also promised a trading monopoly for the British firm of Panton, Leslie & Company with the Creeks and appointed McGillivray as a representative to the Spanish government with an annual salary.
 The agreement to continuing trade was beneficial as both Sophia and Sehoy Weatherford worked as independent middlemen in the trade between Native hunters with Panton & Leslie, in which Alexander was a partner.
 The women frequently traveled for business, which was separate from their husband's affairs and control, from their homes to Mobile and Pensacola and other places within the nation.
 By 1796, both sisters reported to Benjamin Hawkins, the government Indian Agent, that they were no longer doing business with Panton & Leslie.